 All pregnancies have a background risk of birth defects, loss, or other adverse outcome regardless of drug exposure.
 This background risk is increased in pregnancies complicated by hyperglycemia and may be decreased with good metabolic control.
 It is essential for patients with diabetes or history of gestational diabetes to maintain good metabolic control before conception and throughout pregnancy.
 Careful monitoring of glucose control is essential in such patients.
 Most experts recommend that insulin monotherapy be used during pregnancy to maintain blood glucose levels as close to normal as possible.

-Human Data: Rosiglitazone has been reported to cross the human placenta and be detectable in fetal tissue.
+Rosiglitazone has been reported to cross the human placenta and be detectable in fetal tissue.
 The clinical significance of these findings is unknown.
 There are no adequate and well-controlled trials in pregnant women.
-AVANDIA should not be used during pregnancy only if the potential benefit justifies the potential risk to the fetus.
+AVANDIA should be used during pregnancy only if the potential benefit justifies the potential risk to the fetus.

 The effect of rosiglitazone on labor and delivery in humans is not known.

 Drug-related material was detected in milk from lactating rats.
-It is not known whether AVANDLA is excreted in human milk.
+It is not known whether AVANDIA is excreted in human milk.
 Because many drugs are excreted in human milk, a decision should be made whether to discontinue nursing or to discontinue AVANDIA, taking into account the importance of the drug to the mother.

-After placebo run-in including diet counseling, children with type 2 diabetes mellitus, aged 10 to 17 years and with a baseline mean body mass index (BMI) of 33 kg/m2, were randomized to treatment with 2 mg twice daily of AVANDIA (n = 99) or 500 mg twice daily of metformin (n = 101) in a 24-week, double-blind clinical trial.
+After placebo run-in including diet counseling, children with type 2 diabetes mellitus, aged 10 to 17 years and with a baseline mean body mass index (BMI) of 33 kg/m , were randomized to treatment with 2 mg twice daily of AVANDIA (n = 99) or 500 mg twice daily of metformin (n = 101) in a 24-week, double-blind clinical trial.
 As expected, FPG decreased in patients naive to diabetes medication (n = 104) and increased in patients withdrawn from prior medication (usually metformin) (n = 90) during the run-in period.
-After at least 8 weeks of treatment, 49% of patients treated with AVANDIA and 55% of metformin-treated patients had their dose doubled if FPG > 126 mg/dL.
-For the overall intent-to-treat population, at week 24, the mean change from baseline in HbAlc was -0.14% with AVANDIA and -0.49% with metformin.
+After at least 8 weeks of treatment, 49% of patients treated with AVANDIA and 55% of metformin-treated patients had their dose doubled if FPG >126 mg/dL.
+For the overall intent-to-treat population, at Week 24, the mean change from baseline in HbA1c was -0.14% with AVANDIA and -0.49% with metformin.
 There was an insufficient number of patients in this trial to establish statistically whether these observed mean treatment effects were similar or different.
-Treatment effects differed for patients naive to therapy with antidiabetic drugs and for patients previously treated with antidiabetic therapy (Table 8).
+Treatment effects differed for patients naive to therapy with antidiabetic drugs and for patients previously treated with antidiabetic therapy (Table 6).

-Forward in Children With Baseline HbAlc > 6.5%
+Last-observation—carried Forward in Children With Baseline HbA1c >6.5%

 |Change from baseline (mean)||-21||-11||-33||-5|